kenken17/meteor-utilities/README.md

 meteor-utilities
 ================

-A collection of simple common utilities for general app development
+A collection of common utilities for general app development.